For the Birds Radio Program: Avian Spearfishing

 Loons and herons spear their fish with their beaks.
 Loons chase the fish down, being among the most perfectly adapted of all avian swimmers.
 They’ve been caught in nets over 240 feet below the water’s surface, and have been recorded holding their breath underwater possibly as long as 15 minutes.

 Herons spear their fish from a standing position.
 Great Blue Herons stand perfectly still in the water, waiting patiently for a fish to come within striking distance.
 Although they occasionally fish in water up to their bellies, they generally choose shallow spots.
-The little Green-backed Heron perches on a low branch over the water and strikes its fish from there.
-In our cold northern waters, herons require more territory than they do in the south, where fish are more abundant.
-Herons space themselves peacefully—never will you see a heron throwing rocks at another for fishing in water that belongs to everyone.
+The little Green-backed Heron perches on a low branch over the water and strikes its fish from there, so it can fish in deep water.

 There were plenty of fish in the Northland for an abundance of eagles and osprey and loons and herons and Indians to share for thousands and thousands of years.
+The total spearfishing catch last year was an insignificant 2 1/2 percent of the total walleye catchin in Wisconsin, a small enough price to pay for a nation to honor its treaty commitments.
 It was the white man who persecuted and decimated eagles, cormorants, herons, and Indians rather than share the water’s abundant riches.
 It was the white man who introduced chemical poisons to America’s lakes and rivers, and it was the white man who drained over half of our nation’s wetlands, reducing fish populations to their present sad levels.
 The white man’s record over the past 200 years has been one of broken promises and thievery—stealing land and water and clean air from the creatures who held the land first, and from the Indians who knew the secrets of sharing natural resources so all could live in harmony together.
 Anyone who throws a rock or an ugly epithet at any Native American spearfisher, avian or human, further degrades my race, and continues a shameful history of lies, exploitation, and mean-spirited selfishness—a history which should be laid to rest once and for all.

 (Recording of a Great Blue Heron)